tekknolagi/tekknolagi.github.com/_posts/2021-01-28-inline-caching-quickening.md

 1. Cache is empty
 2. Cache has the wrong key
-3. Cache has right key
+3. Cache has the right key

 Since Deutsch &amp; Schiffman found that types don't vary that much, the third case is the fast path case.
 This means that we should do as little as possible